vrxp69/AGP/README.md

 > npm i
 in command prompt

-If done go into the index.js and replace "YOUR TOKEN" with your discord.js [Bot](https://discord.com/developers/applications "Bot") Token
+If done go into the .env file and replace "TOKEN" with your discord.js [Bot](https://discord.com/developers/applications "Bot") Token

 Then run
 > node .